Oulshtock/milestone-project/README.md

    -  Fill all fields besides one and try to submit.
 Repeat this leaving empty every field, one by one, while completing the others.
 An error message should appear.
    -  Try to enter an email adress without using "@" and then submit.
 An error message should appear.
    -  Complete all the fields with the correct values and submit.
-The page should reload.
+The page will open the default e-mail client running on your computer.
+The technical knowhow on embedding the email delivery system within this website has not been learnt yet on this course.
+To be added at a later stage.

 <h2>Deployment</h2>
+	1. On GitHub, navigate to your GitHub Pages site's repository.

+	2. Under your repository name, click  Settings.

+	3. Use the Select source drop-down menu to select master or gh-pages as your GitHub Pages publishing source.

+	4. Click Save.

 <h2>Credits</h2>

+W3SCHOOLS
+BootstrapCDN
+HTML & CSS: Design & Build Websites by Jon Duckett Read More JS function taken from [W3SCHOOLS] (https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_read_more)

 <h3>Content</h3>

 All content in the ‘About’ & 'Meet the Band' sections was written by the band members.
-All music was provided by The Golddiggers.
-All video footage links were provided by The Golddiggers.

 <h3>Media</h3>
-All Photos were provided by the band directly.
+All Photos & videos were provided by the band.